 Grassroots

-This program supports artists' collectives and arts organizations in creating creative collaborations with the broader community of the island of Montreal.
+This program supports artist collectives and arts organizations in creating creative collaborations with community actors in neighborhoods on the Island of Montreal.

 Grassroots